Try this super simple No-Churn Salted Caramel Ice Cream! It’s a combination of flavors everyone can enjoy, and you can make it right at home!

 Salted Caramel Ice Cream: Ingredients & Equipment

-To make this no-churn ice cream recipe, you’ll need …
+To make this no-churn ice cream recipe, you will need …

 - heavy cream and sweetened condensed milk – the base ingredients for your ice cream.
 When mixed and chilled, these create a tasty no-churn ice cream!